You Can't Do That on Television: Peak years

 In 1981, the new American youth-oriented cable network Nickelodeon took an interest in YCDTOTV.
 Nickelodeon originally aired several episodes in the edited half-hour syndicated format as a test run.
-Response was positive, and in January 1982, Nickelodeon began airing the entire edited season and YCDTOTV became the network's highest-rated show by 1983.
+The response was positive, and in January 1982, Nickelodeon began airing the entire edited season.
+By 1983, YCDTOTV was the network's highest-rated show.

 Production on new episodes of YCDTOTV resumed full-time in 1982 in the half-hour all-comedy format, with Nickelodeon and CJOH as production partners.
-Over the next few years, the series was seen on a national basis within Canada (CTV, the network CJOH-TV was affiliated with, broadcast the show on Saturday mornings between 1982 and 1990, with little publicity), but YCDTOTV continued to expand its audience in the United States on Nickelodeon, where it initially aired five times a week and eventually every day.
-It was not until 1988 that the series gained broader exposure in its native Canada, when it was added by the newly established youth-oriented YTV cable channel and was aired daily in peak viewing hours and heavily promoted.
+Over the next few years, the series was screened nationally in Canada.
+CTV, the network CJOH-TV was affiliated with, broadcast the show on Saturday mornings between 1982 and 1990, with little publicity.
+However, YCDTOTV continued to expand its audience in the United States on Nickelodeon, where it initially aired five times a week and eventually every day.
+The series gained broader exposure in its native Canada in 1988 when it was added by the newly established youth-oriented YTV cable channel.
+It was heavily promoted and aired daily during peak viewing hours.

-Viewers in the United States were given the opportunity to enter the Slime-In, a contest hosted by Nickelodeon that flew the winner to the set of You Can't Do That on Television to be slimed (a contest later replicated by Canada's YTV as the Slime Light Sweepstakes).
+Viewers in the United States were given the opportunity to enter the Slime-In, a contest hosted by Nickelodeon that flew the winner to the set of You Can't Do That on Television to be slimed.
+The contest was later replicated by Canada's YTV as the Slime Light Sweepstakes.

 In 1983 at WGBH-TV in Boston, Massachusetts, Roger Price created a version of YCDTOTV for American public television network PBS titled Don't Look Now (originally to be titled Don't Tell Your Mother!).
-The show was similar to those from the 1979 season of YCDTOTV, including music videos and several earlier YCDTOTV sketches and motifs (including a variation on the show's trademark green slime gag called "Yellow Yuck").
-Despite high ratings, the series ended after its five-episode trial run in October 1983, possibly because of complaints from parents for its content and also Nickelodeon's concern that if Don't Look Now were to be successful, it could mean the end of YCDTOTV.
-The series was believed lost until all five episodes surfaced in early 2013; these have been posted on YouTube, excluding the copyrighted music videos.
+The show was similar to episodes from the 1979 season of YCDTOTV, including music videos and several earlier YCDTOTV sketches and motifs (including a variation on the show's trademark green slime gag called "Yellow Yuck").
+Despite high ratings, the series ended after its five-episode trial run in October 1983, possibly because of complaints from parents about its content.
+Nickelodeon was also concerned that if Don't Look Now was successful, it could mean the end of YCDTOTV.
+The series was believed lost until all five episodes surfaced in early 2013.
+They have been posted on YouTube, excluding the copyrighted music videos.

-Price created another show for Nickelodeon, the less successful Turkey Television in 1985, which featured several main cast members of YCDTOTV, including Les Lye, Christine McGlade, Kevin Kubusheskie and Adam Reid.
-By this time, McGlade, now well into her twenties and eager to move on with her life, had moved to Toronto and was flying back to Ottawa for YCDTOTV taping sessions.
+Price created another show for Nickelodeon in 1985, the less successful Turkey Television.
+It featured several main cast members of YCDTOTV including Les Lye, Christine McGlade, Kevin Kubusheskie and Adam Reid.
+By this time, McGlade, now in her twenties and eager to move on with her life, had moved to Toronto and was flying back to Ottawa for YCDTOTV taping sessions.
 Turkey Television also marked McGlade's debut as a producer, a career that she continued after leaving YCDTOTV in 1986.
 Another Price production using YCDTOTV cast members, UFO Kidnapped, was made in 1983.
 Although the pilot aired on Nickelodeon, the series was not picked up.